elokac/azure-terraform-project/docs/infrastructure-setup.md

 ![Infrastructure Diagram](Infra_diagram.png)

-This document provides an overview of the infrastructure setup for the "tf-project" using Terraform on Microsoft Azure.
+This document provides an overview of the infrastructure setup for the "Infrastructure Set Up" using Terraform on Microsoft Azure.
 It includes details about the architecture, resources created, and step-by-step instructions on how to reproduce this infrastructure.

 ## Overview: 3-Tier Architecture and Information Flow